×

 Now, this also includes various functions such as bladder and bowel function, urinary and rectal function, and so on.

-However, due to some form of compression or injury to the cauda equina, there might be an acute onset of Cauda Equina Syndrome.
+However, due to some form of compression or injury to the cauda equina, there might be an acute onset of a rare condition called the Cauda Equina Syndrome.

-This acute cauda equina syndrome presentation poses grave damage and discomfort to the patient as it could be greatly debilitating for them, affecting movement and function.
-The patient may not be about move around or perform basic tasks as efficiently as they once could.
+This acute cauda equina syndrome presentation poses grave damage and discomfort to the patient as it could be greatly debilitating for them to move around and function properly without being able to perform these basic tasks efficiently.

 The cauda equina syndrome is considered to be a medical emergency.
 It compromises the basic functions that the lower portion of the spinal cord manages and leads to sexual and bowel dysfunction, bladder impairment, and so on.